Leaving children alone at home requires rules, trial & error, and safety precautions.

 5. Enlist the help of friends and family.
 Remember it takes a village to raise a child.
 Don’t be ashamed or embarrassed to ask for help from family members or friends who are available during those after school hours.
 Letting a trusted next-door neighbor know that your son or daughter will be home alone after school can give you another set of eyes.
 You can also ask an aunt or grandparent to call and check in with your child periodically, just to make sure everything is okay.
 Children may confide things to a relative or family friend that they wouldn’t tell their parents.

 6. Enroll your child in a first aid course.
 It’s always better to be prepared for an emergency.
-Make sure that your child is ready for common household accidents by enrolling her in a community first aid course.
+Make sure that your child is ready for common household accidents by enrolling her in a community first aid training course.
 Girl Scout programs (and Boy Scout programs) often sponsor such classes as do local Red Cross branches and community centers.
 What your child learns can also help others in the community.
 You never know when you’re going to happen upon someone at school or church who needs first aid.

 Trusting your child to be home by himself after school can be a learning and growing experience for him–and for you.
 Just make sure that you leave him with the information and the tools he needs to feel confident and secure until you get home from work.